Communications Clerk - Federal Salaries of 2022

-In 2016, the Veterans Health Administration hired the most employees titled Communications Clerical, with an average salary of $34,254.
+In 2022, the National Institute of Standards and Technology hired the most employees titled Communications Clerical, with an average salary of $58,701.

 Government Communications Clerical jobs are classified under the General Schedule (GS) payscale.
 The minimum paygrade for a Communications Clerical job is GS-1, and the highest paygrade that can be attained within this job series is GS-9.
 Remember that the starting and maximum yearly pay listed above reflect base pay only - your actual salary will be higher based on the Locality Pay Adjustment for the area in which you work.

 This occupation includes all classes of positions the duties of which are to supervise or perform communications clerical work required in support of communications operations or in the maintenance of communications records when the work requires knowledge of and ability to apply communications instructions, rules, regulations, and procedures, but does not require knowledge of the concepts, methodology, and techniques of communications or of technical communications principles.
 Included in this occupation is such clerical work as: keeping memorandum records of communication operations and services, clerical processing and maintaining records of frequency allocations, clerical processing and maintaining records of call sign allocations, maintaining records of common communication rates and tariffs, maintaining records of circuit usage and equipment, and the compilation of summaries and reports and other clerical work incident to the support of communication operations or the maintenance of communication records.

 |National Institute of Standards and Technology||1||$58,701.00|